 1 red pepper, cut into thin strips lengthways

 1 clove garlic, finely chopped

 1 tsp dried oregano

 ½ tsp sea salt

 1. Heat 2 tbsp of olive oil in a large non-stick frying pan or skillet.
 When hot, add the onion.
 Cook, stirring, for five minutes before adding the pepper.
 Cook for a further five minutes, stirring, until the pepper has softened.

-3. To serve, place a quarter of the sauce, with an egg on each place, scattered with a little chopped coriander.
+3. To serve, place half of the sauce, with an egg on each place, scattered with a little chopped coriander.